THE HISTORY AND ACTIVITIES OF THE

 NOVOFER Innovációs Közös Vállalat (NOVOFER Innovation Joint Venture) was established for the dissemination and practical introduction of the widest possible range of technical-intellectual creations.
 The head of the company, CEO Péter Jamrik signed the company’s articles of association on 17 April 1989, establishing a new operator involved in supporting domestic institutions facilitating innovation with authorised capital of HUF 2 million, the “NOVOFER FOUNDATION FOR TECHNICAL INTELLECTUAL CREATION”, which was registered by the Metropolitan Court of Budapest as a public benefit company.

 The Foundation is governed by a six-member board of trustees, with mechanical engineer, engineer-economist, honorary university professor and President of the Hungarian Academy of Engineering Dr. Miklós Bendzsel as its President since 2019.
 Its members include chemical engineer, scientific advisor at Servier Kutatóintézet Zrt. and member of the Hungarian Academy of Sciences Dr. Gábor Blaskó, MBA Master Economist, President-CEO of Karsai Műanyagipari Holding Zrt.
-Béla Karsai PhD., electrical engineer, Professor Emeritus, member of the Hungarian Academy of Sciences Dr. László Pap and physicist, Doctor of the Hungarian Academy of Sciences and honorary university professor Zsolt Fülöp.
+Béla Karsai PhD., electrical engineer, Professor Emeritus, member of the Hungarian Academy of Sciences Dr. László Pap, physicist, Doctor of the Hungarian Academy of Sciences and honorary university professor Zsolt Fülöp and mathematician, member of the Hungarian Academy of Sciences, managing director of MorphoLogic Dr. Prószéky Gábor.

-The President of the Supervisory Committee is electrical engineer, telecommunications engineer and Deputy CEO of Telenor Magyarország Zrt.
+The President of the Supervisory Committee is electrical engineer, telecommunications engineer and advisor at Yettel Hungyra Zrt.
 Dr. Győző Drozdy, with CEO of Sensirion Hungary Dr. László Ábrahám and member of the programming committee of Horizont 2020 Mrs. Ferenc J. Mokry as its members.

 The Foundation was established to promote the recognition of technical-intellectual creation.
 The principal objective is to boost the moral recognition of professionals (researchers, inventors, university instructors, managers, etc.) involved in the process of innovation.
 To this end, the Dennis Gábor Award was established, which is named after the inventor of holography, founder of the Club of Rome, one of the greatest humanist thinkers of the twentieth century and recipient of the Nobel Prize in 1971 who, as an engineer, never became distanced from practical applications while reaching the highest echelons of science.